AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 </div>
 <p>
 <div>
-<a>Provide detailed information on the performance, effectiveness, and outcomes of your individual deliveries, providing you with a comprehensive overview.</a>
+<p>Provide detailed information on the performance, effectiveness, and outcomes of your individual deliveries, providing you with a comprehensive overview.</p>
 </div>
 <p>
 </td>